Drawing into Cloth: Appliqué

 Appliqué is ornamental needlework in which pieces of fabric in different shapes and patterns are sewn or applied onto a larger backing to form a picture or pattern.
 It is commonly used as decoration, especially on garments.
 The technique can be accomplished either by hand or machine.

 Join artist Jordana Martin for any or all of our upcoming workshops, in an ongoing discussion about drawing.
+Classes are a drop-in style, on most Thursday evenings this fall.
 Develop or deepen your own drawing practice on site, and begin to translate your works onto cloth.
 This is a hands-on drawing and hand-sewing class, for the purpose of developing a cloth image or story.
 Great for beginners and established makers alike.

 Time: 7pm- 10pm